vishnuprasadh/flaskdynamicimgprocessor/readme.md

 http://groc-example.com/images/?name=nasa.jpeg&width=340&height=400
 ```

-You are always welcome to drop me a note if you have questions.
+You are always welcome to drop me a note if you have questions through Issues section.

+<b>Issues</b>
+Please report issues using the Issues link.